major-bison/Cyber-Security-Notes/networking/DHCP.md

 4. Acknowledge
 Server says:
 “Complete, so this IP address is yours.”
 After this, the device is ready to communicate on the network.

+NOTE: Usually the router is your DHCP server.